Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Keep the tank calm and stable

-• Avoid handling unless absolutely necessary
+• Avoid handling unless necessary

 • Do not force-feed